 The College Championship has been held every season since Season 5 (except Season 31), with its winner always qualifying into the next ToC.
 Vinita Kailasanath (2001) and Joey Beachum (2008) deferred their bids to the following ToC due to other commitments.

-The Teen Tournament has been held every season since Season 3 (except Season 31), with winners through Season 16 qualifying into the next ToC.
-Since Season 17, Teen Tournament winners are not given entry into the ToC.
+The Teen Tournament has been held every season since Season 3 (except Seasons 31, 32, and 34, and with a second edition in Season 23), with winners through Season 16 qualifying into the next ToC.
+Since Season 17, Teen Tournament winners are not granted entry into the ToC.
 Here's The Final Wager on this change.

 The Senior Tournament was held each season from Season 3 to Season 12, with its winner always qualifying into the next ToC.